 There are also few incentives to connect workforce and economic development because of the scale of the Local Workforce Investments Areas.
 Although some LWIAs are identified with cities, most are organized around counties or groups of counties.
 Yet there are few, if any, mechanisms at the county level for economic development.
 Thus, only the WIBs that coincide with municipalities are properly incentivized to link workforce and economic development.
-Further, although labor markets are regional, low-wage labor markets are more likely to be local.150 Labor market intermediaries function locally.
+Further, although labor markets are regional, low-wage labor markets are more likely to be local.
+Labor market intermediaries function locally.
 Chapter 3 shows how training providers, particularly the nonprofits, develop the strongest connections with employers in the immediate area.
 Most importantly, businesses tend to have both a stake and a personal interest in their own communities.

 Given these shortcomings, it is not surprising that other workforce intermediaries are emerging across the country in a variety of institutional forms, led by different combinations of businesses, community colleges, CBOs, unions, and government agencies-many working closely with local WIBs.
-151 In general, these intermediaries have had much greater success at innovating than stand-alone WIBs have; they build partnerships from the ground up that leverage resources from a variety of sources.
-152 As a New York area WIB official stated simply, "Intermediaries have no baggage."
+In general, these intermediaries have had much greater success at innovating than stand-alone WIBs have; they build partnerships from the ground up that leverage resources from a variety of sources.
+As a New York area WIB official stated simply, "Intermediaries have no baggage."

 Although there has been little systematic evaluation of these efforts, there is some suggestion of what works.
 Several studies of sector initiatives (collaborative workforce development efforts to both improve firm productivity and benefit low-wage workers in a single industry) have indicated that they are effective; well-documented successes include the Wisconsin Regional Training Partnership, Project Quest, WIRE-Net and others.
 A recent study of six workforce development collaborations in California also shows how cross-sectoral intermediaries (business, education, and government) are able to mobilize resources effectively.
-154

 Many other initiatives focus on creating career ladders into livable wage jobs in sectors such as health care, biotechnology, and IT.
 The idea of these career ladder initiatives is to outline the skill sets that lead to a progression of occupations and thereby solve two labor market failures: the problem for employers of recruiting and retaining qualified workers, and the difficulty for workers of gaining more responsibility and wages within a given sector.
 However, there are serious concerns about the feasibility of these programs, as they would have limited effects on upward mobility and could also have a downward effect on wages as firms substitute less educated workers for their traditional workforce recruited through first-chance system.
-Moreover, only certain types of firms experience these failures, in particular, sectors with large, stable firms.
+Moreover, only certain types of firms.
 Thus, these initiatives are most likely to be successful when targeting these sectors and also when there is a supportive corporate culture, assistance from the public sector, and pressure from unions.
-The sectors with large to the public sector, and pressure from unions.